micro-community/Notice/our-plan-and-action.md

 ## Our Plan

-+ we plan to build better documents.
++ we plan to create better documents.
 + we plan to add more tools.
-+ we plan to build a questions(FAQ) list.
++ we plan to provide a questions(FAQ) list.
++ we plan to build a micro fileserver for simple OSS.